shopwp/documentation/docs/getting-started/syncing.md

 If you're a developer trying to sync on localhost, this Syncing URL must be made public to the internet via a proxy like ngrok
 :::

+Another reason this error can show is if you have a redirect setup within the Shopify domain settings.
+To check for this, login to Shopify and go to Settings.
+From there, click the `Domains` section.

+You should see your `.myshopify.com` domain listed.
+This should set as your primary domain.
+If you see your WordPress domain make sure it's not being redirected to `.myshopify.com` OR set as your primary domain.
+You are ok to delete these.

 ### "Variable $id of type ID! was provided invalid value"

 This error seems to be a result of a sync staying in limbo.
 Opening a browser and entering `<yourdomain>?shopify_bulk_webhook=true` should force the sync to clear.
 At that point you can try re-syncing again.